What is a Mutual Waiting Period?

 Some mutual insurance companies allow you to reduce or eliminate the waiting period for a slightly higher contribution.

-At KT Assur&Bank , we help you choose a mutual insurance company that is suited to your needs, while limiting the impacts linked to the waiting period:
+At KT Assur&Bank , we help you choose a mutual insurance company suited to your needs, while limiting the impacts linked to the waiting period:

-• Personalized analysis : We identify mutual insurance companies with little or no shortage of priority care.
+• Personalized analysis : We identify mutual insurance companies with little or no shortage for priority care.

 • Competitive offers : Thanks to our partnerships, we offer solutions adapted to all budgets.

-• Full support : We guide you through the steps to optimize your reimbursements from the start of your contract.
+• Complete support : We guide you through the steps to optimize your reimbursements from the start of your contract.

 Conclusion

-The waiting period is a key element to consider when choosing a health insurance policy , especially if you have urgent needs.
-By understanding how it works, you will be able to choose an offer that is suited to your situation.
+The waiting period is a key factor to consider when choosing health insurance , especially if you have urgent needs.
+Understanding how it works will help you choose a plan that's right for your situation.

-Contact KT Assur&Bank today to find out about our mutual insurance policies with no waiting period and benefit from immediate coverage.
+Contact KT Assur&Bank today to discover our mutual insurance plans with no waiting period and benefit from immediate coverage.

 Back to blog